Order GOBIIFORMES: Family GOBIIDAE (d-h)

 Eviota tigrina Greenfield & Randall 2008 like a tiger, referring to narrow, black lines on scale pockets, which form spindle-like patterns like those on tigers

-Eviota toshiyuki Greenfield & Randall 2010 in honor of ichthyologist Toshiyuki Suzuki, who collected type and provided photographs of other Eviota species (the authors chose “toshiyuki” over “suzuki” because the latter is a common surname in Japan) [presumably a noun in apposition, without the patronymic “i”]
+Eviota toshiyuki Greenfield & Randall 2010 in honor of ichthyologist Toshiyuki Suzuki, who collected type and provided photographs of other Eviota species (the authors chose “toshiyuki” over “suzuki” because the latter is a common surname in Japan) [presumably a noun in apposition, without the genitive “i”]

 Eviota variola Lachner & Karnella 1980 spotted, referring to spots on first dorsal-fin spine and filament